Trusted WordPress tutorials, when you need them most.

 You will also receive an email notification on your admin email address to approve or deny this user registration.

-Users will also get an email on their account informing them that their registration is awaiting approval.
+Apart from that, users will get an email on their account informing them that their registration awaits approval.

 Approve or Deny User Registration in WordPress